 Securities Appellate Tribunal (SAT) – All you want to know

-Securities Appellate Tribunal (SAT) – All you want to know, This article is about the Tribunal which is being formed by Central Government under the Securities and Exchange Board of India.
+Securities Appellate Tribunal (SAT).
+This article is about the Tribunal which is being formed by Central Government under the Securities and Exchange Board of India.
 This tribunal is formed especially for the grievances faced by the orders of the SEBI or the other adjudicating authorities.
 The article will detail you about the powers of the tribunal, who would be the members of the tribunal, head of the tribunal, who can appeal or approach the SAT, if not satisfied with the orders of the SAT, then what to do and other matters are explained here.
 Now you can scroll down below below n check more details for “Securities Appellate Tribunal (SAT)”

 Section 15K Establishment of SAT